mshahbazi72/cGANTransfer/README.md

 ```
 The training can be done in two stages.
 In the first stage ("BN"), only the batch normalization (BN) parameters of the target is learned from pretraining classes using knowledge transfer.
 An extra stage of fine-tuning ("FT") can also be performed afterwards, to fine-tune the whole network on the target data.

+### 3.2.
+Important Training Parameters<a name="params"></a>
-Some of the configuraions in "train_ImageNet.sh" / "train_cifar.sh" need to be set according to your experiments.
+Some of the configuraions in  scripts "train_ImageNet.sh" and "train_cifar.sh" need to be set according to your experiments.
 Some of the important parameters are:
 <ul>
   <li><b>"base_dir"</b>: The base directory containing your data, weights, logs, and generated samples (can be different from the code directory).</li>
   <li><b>"experiment_name"</b>: The name of the experiment you are going to run (will be generated automatically if nothing is passed)</li>